๐Ÿ’†๐Ÿผโ€โ™‚๏ธIntro to Visual Thinking

 Why This Matters

 Each type of visual communication serves a specific function: data representation, spatial orientation, emotional connection, or cognitive simplification.
-As you study these categories, don't just memorize what each type looks like—know what communication problem it solves and when you'd deploy it in real-world design scenarios.
+As you study these categories, don't just memorize what each type looks like.
+Know what communication problem it solves and when you'd use it in a real-world design scenario.
 That conceptual understanding is what earns you points on analysis questions and design critiques.

 Data-Driven Visuals